The History of Bellwood

 The 1970s brought racial change and involvement in a U.S. Supreme Court case.
 In 1975, Bellwood filed a lawsuit accusing a local real estate firm of racial steering.
 Four years later, a landmark ruling by the Supreme Court granted municipalities the legal right to use testers and to sue when discrimination occurred.
 Bellwood’s black population grew from 1.1 percent in 1970 to 35 percent in 1980 and to 70 percent in 1990.

 Today, Bellwood, with its many brick bungalows and ranch and Georgian homes, has matured.
-But in many respects it remains the largely residential suburb that it has been for the last 50 years.
+But in many respects it remains the largely residential suburb that it has been for many years.